KirillOsenkov/MSBuildStructuredLog/src/BinlogMcp/LlmGuide.md

 Avoid raw paging through huge child lists.
 Filter with `kind` (any `$kind` token without the `$`) and/or `nameContains`.

+Use `preprocess_file` when the question is about the effective MSBuild XML for one evaluation after imports and conditions: whether a target/property/item definition was actually imported, which assignment appears later and wins, what `DependsOnTargets` / `BeforeTargets` / `AfterTargets` says in this evaluation, or whether a target is absent because its declaring file was not imported.
+Prefer raw `search_files` when you are looking for text anywhere in embedded source files regardless of evaluation context.

 ## DSL essentials

 | Token | Meaning |